 Another feature of this app is a framework for hypothesis generation beyond simple model fitting.
 Under the Bootstrap tab of this app, we implemented a two-class (elimination with or without replacement) bootstrap resampling simulation for statistical inference (Supplemental Figure 2).
 The overall concept is illustrated in Figure 1 in the main paper by the left most four rectangles.
 The idea is that the model fitting results would be altered if a subset of genes that has a significant role in the genetic network is removed from the gene signature.
 Results of this function may aid in prioritizing subsequent wet bench biological tests.

 Supplemental Figure 2.
 A two-class (elimination with or without replacement) bootstrap resampling simulation.
 From the initial GATA2 significant gene list in the yellow rectangle, the same number of genes as that of the subset of genes (represented by the white oval shape inside the yellow rectangle) are eliminated either without replacement (left side) or with replacement other than those in the subset” (right side).
 The resulting shrunken GATA2 gene list or reduced GATA2 then restored by the same number of irrelevant genes are tested in the SEM model.
-The simulation can be repeated for a large “number of bootstraps” to generate a non-parametric empirical distribution for statistics inference.
+The simulation can be repeated for a large “number of bootstraps” to generate a non-parametric distribution for statistics inference.

 Discussion

-The SEMIPs web-application offers an in silico perturbation testing system with multiple useful features.
+The SEMIPs R Shiny app offers an in silico perturbation testing system with multiple useful features.
 This user-friendly app allows quick assessments on genetic interactions and subsequent hypothesis generation without the requirement of extensive knowledge on computation languages and statistical analyses.
 Due to its simplicity in design, this app is limited to a 3-node model fitting capability.
 Models of higher complexity can be tested on the MplusAutomation, another R package that focuses on automating the SEM modeling currently done via a commercial Mplus software (Hallquist and Wiley 2018).

 Currently, the two-class bootstrap analysis can only be conducted separately.
 Integration of these into the SEMIPs methodology for formulation into a single test will be investigated for future design, development and implementation.
 As noted in the manuscript and mentioned previously, the SEMIPs app has been adopted by researchers in the field with a few papers published recently (Liu et al. 2019, Wetendorf et al. 2020).
 We hope that it can serve a wider research community to address additional scientific questions.